bennyhuo/KotlinBlogTranslation/original/Kotlin M3 is Out!.md

 ## Collections

 Static JVM languages tend to come up with their own collections libraries, because Java collections do not make use of the cool features these languages have.
-So we get really cool collections, that are, unfortunately, <em>incompatible</em>, which makes us wrap them or copy when using Java APIs.
+So we get really cool collections, that are, unfortunately, *incompatible*, which makes us wrap them or copy when using Java APIs.
 Kotlin has many fancy features, but we are eager to interoperate smoothly with Java, and, it turns out, we can have this cake and eat it too.
 Meet Kotlin’s collections:
 <img alt="" class="aligncenter size-full wp-image-665" data-recalc-dims="1" sizes="(max-width: 723px) 100vw, 723px" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/09/Collections.png?resize=640%2C335&amp;ssl=1" srcset="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/09/Collections.png?resize=300%2C157&amp;ssl=1 300w, https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/09/Collections.png?w=723&amp;ssl=1 723w"/>As you can see, the basic structure here is very much like what **java.util** gives us, but with a few important differences: